jakored1/com-pi-nion/README.md

 - It is not required to run `clear` as the first action, the screen is cleared before iterating over the actions.
 - Don't run `displayPartial` and then `display` directly after.
 If you want to run `displayPartial` and then `display`, you should add a `clear` after the `displayPartial` or the `display` might not work properly.

-Usefull script to convery images to .bmp format:
+Usefull script to convert images to .bmp format:
 ```python
 from PIL import Image
 src_img_path = "image.png"